Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 The `webdav` package also defines the `NullResource` object.
 A `NullResource` is a kind of placeholder, which supports the HTTP verbs `HEAD`, `PUT`, and `MKCOL`.

-Contents based on `ObjectManager` (including those in Dexterity) will return a `NullResource` if they cannot find the requested object and the request is a WebDAV request.
+Contents based on `ObjectManager` (including those in Dexterity) will return a `NullResource` if they can't find the requested object and the request is a WebDAV request.

 The [`zope.filerepresentation`](https://pypi.org/project/zope.filerepresentation/) package defines a number of interfaces which are intended to help manage file representations of content objects.
 Dexterity uses these interfaces to allow the exact file read and write operations to be overridden without subclassing.